-SAX parser is a event-based API.
-Usually an event-based API provides interfaces on handlers.
+SAX parser is an event-based API.
+Usually, an event-based API provides interfaces on handlers.
 There are four handler interfaces, ContentHandler interface, DTDHandler interface, EntityResolver interface and ErrorHandler interface.

-3. Difference between DOM and SAX XML Parser in Java
+3. Difference between DOM and SAX XML Parsers

 DOM (Document Object Model)